 Acceptable angulation is less than thirty degrees, with decreasing grip strength associated with increased angulation.
 The period of immobilization should last three to four weeks, followed by protective splinting until six weeks, with fracture healing requiring six to ten weeks.

 More Information: Read about sports injury treatment using the P.R.I.C.E. principle – Protection, Rest, Icing, Compression, Elevation.

 Surgical treatment is indicated for those fractures with unacceptable angulation or rotation, or a reduction that is not stable in a splint or cast.
 Surgical fixation methods range from transmetacarpal or interosseous pinning to plate and screw fixation.
 High level athletes may opt for internal fixation to allow for the potential of earlier return to play.
+K-wire fixation is often used for better cosmetic results.
 Surgical fixation adds the usual surgical risks of infection, neurologic injury, and bleeding, as well as the risks of hardware failure and extensor mechanism injury.

 What is the prognosis for an athlete suffering a boxer’s fracture?